 I first start with presenting the fundamental concepts of face recognition systems and how deep learning models for face embedding are trained and produced.

-Then, I provide a hands-on introduction to face recognition using MTCCN for face extraction and FaceNet for face recognition all with Python programming language.
+Then, I provide a hands-on introduction to face recognition using MTCCN for face extraction and FaceNet for face recognition, all with Python programming language.
 Tensorflow and Keras APIs will be used to load the FaceNet model.
-I provide a Jupiter notebook that you will use as a guide in the lecture to follow and write the code so that you apply as you learn.
+I provide a Jupiter notebook that you will use as a guide in the lecture to follow and write the code to apply as you learn.

-To take the most benefit from this course, you just need to know about Python programming.
+To benefit from this course most, you just need to know about Python programming.

 Having a basic understanding of deep learning and TensorFlow would be a plus, but it is not mandatory.

 In any case, you may refer to my two courses: Deep Learning in Practice I and II, for a basic practical introduction to deep learning.

 Welcome to the course, and I wish you a pleasant learning experience.

 I am Anis Koubaa, and I am working as a Full Professor in Computer Science and Leader of the Robotics and Internet-of-Things Lab at Prince Sultan University

 I am the author of two best-seller courses on Deep Learning and Robot Operating System (ROS),